apache/couchdb-documentation/src/config/http.rst

 .. config:section:: chttpd :: Clustered HTTP Server Options

 .. note::
-    In CouchDB 2.x, the `chttpd` section refers to the standard, clustered port.
+    In CouchDB 2.x and 3.x, the `chttpd` section refers to the standard, clustered port.
 All use of CouchDB, aside from a few specific maintenance tasks as described in this documentation, should be performed over this port.